Faithless Street: Whiskeytown moves to a major label

 Following the release of Faithless Street, the band was the subject of a record label bidding war, which came to a head at Whiskeytown's appearance at the 1996 SXSW Music Festival in Austin, Texas.
 In what Adams later called a "turning point" for the band, Whiskeytown played to a packed Austin club where even festival badge holders were turned away at the door.
 During the band's (reportedly sloppy) set, Adams noticed record label representatives in the crowd.
-But when he tried to avoid the label reps by retreating to the band's van after the show, they simply followed him there and surrounded the van - some even placing their business cards on the windshield.
+But when he tried to avoid the label reps by retreating to the band's van after the show, they followed him there and surrounded the van - some even placing their business cards on the windshield.

 At almost every show after the SXSW gig, the band would be approached by someone from a record label.
 Finally, after playing an industry showcase at Spaceland in Los Angeles, the band signed with Outpost Recordings, a subsidiary of Geffen Records.
 The contract allowed the young band almost total autonomy.

 In a 1997 interview with The Austin Chronicle, Adams commented on the record industry hype surrounding the band following their appearance at SXSW: "After all was said and done, the labels wanting to sign us was probably more detrimental than it was positive."
 In the months following the SXSW show, the band's bassist, Steve Grothmann, and drummer, Skillet Gilmore, left Whiskeytown.
 Said Adams: "I think they [Grothmann and Gilmore] felt like it had gone to a place where they weren't comfortable...
-I know that at the time, Skillet didn't like the idea that it had turned into a lot of phone calls, managers, and lawyers.
+I know at the time, Skillet didn't like the idea that it had turned into many phone calls, managers, and lawyers.
 I can see how he felt that way, because we were hardly ever playing."